ROSE: A Recognition-Oriented Speech Enhancement Framework in Air Traffic Control Using Multi-Objective Learning: Related Works

-Speech enhancement (SE) is applied to eliminate noise interference on speech signals to obtain clean speech with higher intelligibility, which has been successfully applied to many applications, such as hearing aids, voice conversion and ASR system.
-In the early period, traditional SE methods \cite{RN162,RN102} usually use heuristic or direct algorithms to achieve denoising tasks.
+Traditional SE methods \cite{RN162,RN102} usually use heuristic or direct algorithms to achieve denoising tasks.
 With the development of deep learning techniques, deep neural networks (DNN) are introduced into SE research, which have shown potent noise reduction ability in complex situations.

-DNN-based SE models are divided into time-frequency (T-F) and time domain methods.
-T-F domain methods convert the raw signal to corresponding spectral magnitude as input by using short-time Fourier transform (STFT), which have achieved desired performance on SE task \cite{dccrn,crgan,fullsubnet,dfn2}.
+DNN-based SE models are divided into time-frequency (T-F) and time-domain methods.
+T-F domain methods convert the raw signal to the corresponding spectral magnitude as input by using STFT processing, which have achieved the desired performance on SE task \cite{fu2019metricgan,meganplus,Yu2023HighFS}.
 Although the magnitude represents T-F information of the signal, some limitations are existing in the T-F methods \cite{wang2021tstnn}.
-Both the magnitude and phase information or complex value require high complexity of the model, which remains some challenges.
+Existing study \cite{takahashi2018phasenet} has proven that phase information is also crucial for enhancing speech quality.
+Recent works consider complex features and combine them with spectral magnitude or phase information to further achieve better performance \cite{dccrn,yin2020phasen,yu2022dual,wang2023tf}.

-Time domain methods directly enhance noisy speech from raw waveform because it contains the full information of the signal.
-Various works have been achieved in convolutional neural networks (CNN), recurrent neural networks and generative adversarial networks (GAN) \cite{RN100,RN145,RN163,RN148,wang2021tstnn,kim2021se,park2022manner}.
-The raw waveform has the most local structure (millisecond-level signal) with non-discretization properties, which contain acoustic features such as the speaker's timbre and linguistic patterns that can be obtained in the form of phonemes \cite{rethage2018wavenet}, inspiring us to use time domain method to achieve the denoising task in the ATC domain with the auditory and phonetic demands.
+Time-domain methods directly enhance noisy speech from raw waveform in an end-to-end manner.
+Various works have been achieved in convolutional neural networks (CNN), recurrent neural networks and generative adversarial networks (GAN) \cite{RN100, RN148,wang2021tstnn,shin2022multi,kim2021se}.
+Since the raw waveform contains the full information of the signal, the paradigm of learning directly from the waveform avoids the need for intermediate transformations (STFT and inverse STFT) and fully leverages the potentially valuable information (e.g., phase).
+Therefore, we propose the time-domain-based SE method to achieve the denoising task in the ATC domain.

-As the front-end processor of the ASR system, SE can provide enhanced signals to reduce the non-robustness of the ASR model to redundant noise.
-In general, the primary goal of the SE technique is to improve the perceptual quality and intelligibility of speech for human hearing by modifying the temporal and frequency distributions of speech features.
-Unfortunately, the perception-oriented SE methods inevitably suffer from an inferior ASR performance due to the different optimization targets between the SE and ASR task.
-The solution of retraining the ASR model requires extra computational resources and still faces great challenges for its generalizability on different speech corpora.